Red Wing, Minnesota: Library

 Red Wing Public Library is a member of Southeastern Libraries Cooperating.

 Parks and recreation

 The Cannon Valley Trail's eastern terminus is in Red Wing.
 The nearby Prairie Island Indian Reservation operates Treasure Island Resort and Casino.

+He Mni Can-Barn Bluff is a natural feature for hiking and sport climbing.

 Government

-The mayor is Mike Wilson.
-His term ends in January 2025.
+The mayor is Gary Iocco.
+His term ends in January 2029.

 Media

+Print

+The Red Wing Republican Eagle is published two days per week.

 Radio

 KCUE, an AM classic country station, and KWNG, an FM classic hits station, are both licensed to Red Wing.

 Infrastructure

 Transportation

 Red Wing is connected to Wisconsin by Red Wing Bridge (officially named the Eisenhower Bridge); it carries U.S. Route 63 over the Mississippi River and its backwaters.
 U.S. Routes 61 and 63 and Minnesota State Highways 19 and 58 are the main intercity highways.
 Minnesota State Highway 292 is also in the city.